fdmv87/CodeHub/Python/README.md

     #{'column1': value, 'column2': value, 'column3': value, 'column4': value, ...}

- - Filtering Data
+#### Filtering Data

     with open('file.csv', 'r') as f:
         reader = list(csv.DictReader(f, delimiter=';'))

-    #create a list of postal codes with prime numbers only - it seems to be a prime postal code in us...
+    #create a list of postal codes with prime numbers only - it seems to be a prime postal code in US...
     primes = []
     for number in range(2, 99999):
         for factor in range(2, int(number**0.5)):